lemmersj/human-centered-deferred-inference/README.md

 ## Analysis
 All analysis steps assume that you have downloaded the [experimental data](https://drive.google.com/file/d/1BzIjbCPyQBVH3uTGIcem83y8CJygwRwZ/view?usp=sharing) to the folder `user_trackers`.
 Outlier users (removed in our analysis) can be downloaded [here](https://drive.google.com/file/d/1O3cgEaESQ7KLooV72iC_TGUmZHmOeaPQ/view?usp=sharing)

-(This may or may not be necessary) Add the current directory (user-centered-deferred-inference) to the python path.
-This is necessary for the import of scenario_manager.py:
-`export PYTHONPATH=$(pwd)`
 ### Removing outliers
 If you download the outlier users, you can see our script identify them via the command `python analysis/find_outliers.py` from the repository root directory.
 Note that this does not alter the filesystem---these files must be deleted manually before performing any other analysis.